Founded in 1776

 Xi of Massachusetts

 MIT’s own chapter, Xi of Massachusetts, annually elects approximately 75 students in their senior year of undergraduate study.
 Students do not apply for membership.
-Election is conducted by a faculty committee, which reviews the academic records of seniors to find students with superlative records and clear evidence of breadth in the liberal arts.
+Election is conducted by a faculty committee, which reviews the academic records of seniors to find students with superlative records and clear evidence of breadth in the liberal arts (which include the science fields).

-Several mechanical criteria may be of interest to you in choosing HASS and related subjects.
+At MIT, 100% of undergraduates students study the humanities, arts, and social science (HASS) fields.
+Several criteria may be of interest to you in HASS and related subjects at MIT.
 Phi Beta Kappa members must have two years of a foreign language in college, three years in high school, a combination thereof, or be a native speaker of a language other than English.
 Majors in engineering must show clear evidence of depth and breadth in their selection of HASS and related courses.
-Generally, members will have more than the required eight HASS courses.
+Generally, Phi Beta Kappa members will have more than the required eight HASS courses that all MIT undergraduates take.

 Contact

-Professor Robert C. Berwick is President of the MIT Chapter of Phi Beta Kappa.
+MIT Professor of Literature Diana Henderson is the current President of the MIT Chapter of Phi Beta Kappa.
 For further information contact Kimberly Benard, Secretary of the Chapter, Room 12-189, (617) 253-4378.